neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-react-people-in-space.md

    </details>
    &nbsp;

-Congratulations!
-You have now made a website that shows the current number of people in space using React.
+**Congratulations!** 🚀 You now have a React app that displays the current number of people in space.

+**Bonus Features**

-As a **_bonus_** feature you could add a `ul` to the page that gets updated with the names of the people currently in space (this information is also included in the response from the API).
-You will probably want to create another state variable.
-Then we need to remember how to loop over an array in React.
+1. For an additional feature, consider adding a `ul` element to the page that dynamically updates with the names of the people currently in space.
+This information is provided in the API response.
+You will likely want to create another state variable, and then loop over the array in React to display the data.

   <details>
   <summary>🙈 Hint</summary>